 The Municipal Petitioners argue that the First Amendment prohibits EPA from compelling small MS4s to communicate messages that they might not otherwise wish to deliver.
 They further contend that EPA's interpretation of § 402(p) as authorizing these Measures does not warrant Chevron deference because it raises serious constitutional issues, but that even if deference were given, the resulting rule is unconstitutional because neither Congress nor EPA may dictate the speech of MS4s.
-They contend that municipalities are pro604 tected by the First Amendment, Pacific Gas & Elec. v.
-Public Utilities Comm'n, 475 U.S. 1, 8 (1986) ("Corporations and other associations, like individuals, contribute to the [discourse] that the First Amendment seeks to foster"), which applies as much to compelled statements of "fact" as to those of "opinion."
+They contend that municipalities are protected by the First Amendment, Pacific Gas & Elec. v.
+Public Utilities Comm'n, 475 U.S. 1, 8 (1986) ("Corporations and other associations, like individuals, contribute to the [discourse] that the First Amendment seeks to foster "), which applies as much to compelled statements of "fact" as to those of "opinion."
 Riley v.
 Nat'l Fed. of the Blind, 487 U.S. 781, 797-98 (1988).

 We conclude that the purpose of the challenged provisions is legitimate and consistent with the regulatory goals of the overall scheme of the Clean Water Act, cf. Glickman v.
-Wileman Bros. & Elliott, Inc., 521 U.S. 457, 476 (1997), and does not offend the First Amendment.36 The state may not constitutionally require an individual to disseminate an ideological message, Wooley v.
-Maynard, 430 U.S. 705, 713 (1976), but requiring a provider of storm sewers that discharge into national waters to educate the public about the impacts of storm water discharge on water bodies and to inform affected parties, including the public, about the hazards of improper waste disposal falls short of compelling such speech.37 These broad requirements do not dictate a specific message.
-They require appropriate educational and public information activi-
+Wileman Bros. & Elliott, Inc., 521 U.S. 457, 476 (1997), and does not offend the First Amendment.23 The State may not constitutionally require an individual to disseminate an ideological message, Wooley v.
+Maynard, 430 U.S. 705, 713 (1976), but requiring a provider of storm sewers that discharge into national waters to educate the public about the impacts of stormwater discharge on water bodies and to inform affected parties, including the public, about the hazards of improper waste disposal falls short of compelling such speech.24 These broad requirements do not dictate a specific message.
+They require appropriate educational and public information activities that need not include any specific speech at all.
+A regulation is facially unconstitutional only when every possible reading compels it, Meinhold v.
+U.S. Dep't of Def., 34 F.3d 1469, 1476 (9th Cir.
+1994),25 but this is clearly not the case here.

-36We decline to address two further arguments raised by EPA: first, that municipalities do not receive full First Amendment protections, under Muir v.
-Ala.
-Educ.
-Television Comm'n, 688 F.2d 1033, 1038 n.12 (5th Cir.
+23We decline to address two further arguments raised by EPA: first, that municipalities do not receive full First Amendment protections, under Muir v.
+Alabama Educational Television Commission, 688 F.2d 1033, 1038 n.12 (5th Cir.
 1982) (en banc) ("Government expression, being unprotected by the First Amendment, may be subject to legislative limitation which would be impermissible if sought to be applied to private expression"), and Aldrich v.
 Knab, 858 F. Supp.
 1480, 1491 (W.D.
 Wash.
 1994) (holding that "unlike private broadcasters, the state itself does not enjoy First Amendment rights"), and second, that even if the First Amendment were fully applicable, the Phase II regulations would satisfy them because MS4s may avoid the compulsion to speak by seeking a permit under the Alternative option, 40 C.F.R. § 122.26(d)(2)(iv), rather than under the Minimum Measures.

-37As a subsidiary matter, we note that it also falls short of compelling the MS4 to "regulate" third parties in contravention of the Tenth Amendment.
+24As a subsidiary matter, we note that it also falls short of compelling the MS4 to "regulate" third parties in contravention of the Tenth Amendment.
 Dispensing information to facilitate public awareness about safe disposal of toxic materials constitutes "encouragement," not regulation.